bsautner/com.nimbits/README.md

 ## About

-Nimbits Server is a web portal and flexible API designed to store and process time and geo stamp data, filter incoming data and trigger events based on rules.
-It stored data in a way that makes it easy to retrieve chucks of data sets using date ranges or gps coordinates.
+Nimbits Server is a web portal and flexible API designed to store and process time and location stamped data, filter incoming data and trigger events based on rules.
+It stored data in a way that makes it fast and easy to retrieve chucks of data sets using date ranges or gps coordinates.

 nimbits.io is a java client that wraps the api to make it easy to automated the server and log data from a java or android app.